What is the difference between 'inclusive' and 'unbundled' funds?

 In the past most investors who held funds, such as unit trusts and OEICs, paid a single ongoing charge to the manager of their chosen funds.
 This charge often included an element of commission which the fund manager shared with brokers, such as Hargreaves Lansdown, to help pay for their service.
 We call these funds 'inclusive' funds.

 FCA rule changes mean that when investors purchase a fund any commission must be rebated to the investor.
-As a result of these rules, fund management groups have launched new versions of their funds, often with lower ongoing charges, which do not include any commission.
+As a result of the FCA's rules, fund management groups have launched new versions of their funds with lower ongoing charges, which do not include any commission.
 We call these funds 'unbundled' funds.